 Both an X-ray and MRI scan (magnetic resonance imaging) can help to identify articular cartilage damage.
 The added benefit of an MRI scan compared to an X-ray is that it can pick up specific characteristics of the cartilage injury and the underlying subchondral bone, such as subchondral bone bruising, osteophytes or other articular cartilage defects.
 A doctor or orthopaedic consultant will decide which scan is right for you.

 The aim of physiotherapy is to improve the health of the muscles around your knee.
-The stronger and more flexible they are, the better support they can provide for the knee cartilage.
+The stronger and more flexible they are, the better support they can provide for the knee cartilage and associated cartilage damage.

 One of the main supportive muscles is the quadriceps, as they attach around the front of the knee.
-They help to stabilise the joint during movement and act as a shock absorber during weight-bearing activities.
+They help to stabilise the joint during movement and act as a shock absorber during weight-bearing activities to prevent cartilage damage.

 A physical therapy program will involve an initial physical examination followed by combination of strengthening, stabilizing, and stretching exercises.
-Follow-up sessions will also help other injured areas around the knee that the cartilage degeneration may have had an influence on.
+Follow-up sessions with physical therapist, will also help other injured areas around the knee that the cartilage damage and degeneration may have had an influence on.
 It may also involve the use of a knee brace, which will prevent further injury and reduce pressure on the injured area.
 This may also be recommended for other causes of knee conditions.

 Exercise and weight loss –

-Gentle non-weight-bearing forms of exercise can be a great way to maintain the health of the muscles around an arthritic knee and damaged cartilage
+Gentle non-weight-bearing forms of exercise can be a great conservative treatment to maintain the health of the muscles around an arthritic knee and damaged cartilage.

 Types of non-weight-bearing activities include cycling and swimming.